 Pro tip: You can cut down your locator building time by half using a free tool called POM Builder.
 It’s a Chrome extension that recommends the optimal locator for an element.
-You can use the recommended ID, name, CSS selector or XPath in your Selenium and Protractor tests.
+You can use the recommended ID, name, CSS selector, or XPath in your Selenium and Protractor tests.

-Don’t use hard sleeps – The problem with hard sleep is that your test will pause and wait for the fixed amount of time.
+Don’t use hard sleep – The problem with hard sleep is that your test will pause and wait for a fixed amount of time.
 For example, if you have a sleep set for 10 seconds to wait for the web element to appear, your test pauses for 10 seconds regardless of the fact that the object you’re waiting for displays in 3 seconds.
 In this case, you should use Explicit Waits or Fluent Wait instead of Implicit Wait.

 Sign #4.
-Hard coded locators for dynamic elements
+Hardcoded locators for dynamic elements

 Some of the web elements on your application are dynamic.
 That means the front-end will format and display different data depending on the backend.
 So when you open up a Selenium framework and you see hard-coded locators for dynamic elements, you can safely conclude that the framework has room for improvement.

-For example, we have a table showing information about users like Last Name, First Name and Email like below.
+For example, we have a table showing information about users like Last Name, First Name, and Email like below.

 Currently, we have three users.
 Our automated test will try adding one more user and verify whether the newly created user is added to the table.
 The User Table after adding one new user looks like below: